 We offer free COVID-19 take-home rapid testing kits via curbside pickup and drive-up window.
-Per the Ohio Department of Health, you may have one test per member of your household, up to a maximum of four, while supplies last.
+You may have one test per member of your household, up to four tests, while supplies last.

 To take the test, you will need to set up an account and make a video call, so you will need an email address, access to the internet and a device with a camera, such as a smartphone, tablet or computer.
 If you don't have this technology, please visit an in-person testing site.

 - If you are sick or have been exposed to someone who's sick, please send someone else to pick up your test.

 - At Old Worthington Library or Worthington Park Library, pull up to the marked curbside pickup parking spots and call or text the number on the signs to let us know you'd like a test.
 At Northwest Library, you can request a test at the drive-up window.
 (Please note that tests are not available inside our libraries.)